-Besides, he kind of liked when his enemies underestimated him.
+Besides, he kind of liked it when his enemies underestimated him.
 They handed him every chance to prove them wrong.

 In retrospect, he was sort of glad Itachi Uchiha killed them off.
-They were arrogant in a holier-than-thou sort of way.
-And knowing the clan, he bet that Sasuke wouldn't have been half as strong as he was in the past.
+They were arrogant in a holier-than-thou sort of way and, knowing the clan, he bet that Sasuke wouldn't have been half as strong as he was in the past.
 Most of them relied on their family's name instead of skill.
-Not to say they weren't skillful.
-It's just the clansmen put faith into their birthright instead of what they could actually do.
+Not to say they weren't skillful; it's just the clansmen put faith in their birthright instead of what they could actually do.

-But now, Naruto found himself at the gate.
+Naruto found himself at the gate.
 He didn't go in but looked the inside over.
 Hopefully, he'd get a glimpse of Sasuke.
 Not the best plan, but what better things did he have to do?
-He couldn't train - he had to wait until a lackadaisical guard slipped up to study some forbidden scrolls, and sleeping was out of the question.
+He couldn't train - he had to wait until a lackadaisical guard slipped up to study some forbidden scrolls - and sleeping was out of the question.

 Scanning the bustle and hustle of the Uchiha commune, Naruto didn't see any sign of Sasuke.
-He stood there for a good ten minutes.
-And yet, there was nothing.
+He stood there for a good ten minutes and, yet, there was nothing.
 Maybe the main family didn't come this way?
 Maybe they didn't socialize with the other lower members of the Uchiha clan?
 That, in a way, didn't surprise him.

 He vaguely wondered why they haven't forced him to go.
-Probably because they didn't really care, but that still didn't explain the Third Hokage: That old man always stuck up for him and genuinely cared about his wellbeing.
-Maybe it was just his cynicism, but Naruto wondered if he was only doing if out of moral obligation, not because he actually cared because of the promise he made to his father.
+Probably because they didn't really care, but that still didn't explain the Third Hokage; that old man always stuck up for him and acted like he genuinely cared about his wellbeing.
+Maybe it was just his cynicism, but Naruto wondered if he was only doing if out of moral obligation, not because he actually cared but because of the promise he made to his father.

-"Watch where ya going!"
-Well, that was new.
-An accent of some sort?
-Naruto found a strange looking man's face.
+Naruto looked up to see a strange-looking man.
 He had translucent white hair and tribal tattoos going down the side of his face.
 His forehead held a script completely unknown to him—and that was rare.
-Considering his knowledge about it, trying to figure it out was useless.
+Considering his knowledge about seals and script, it surprised him that he couldn't recognize it at all.
 Was he from the west?
 Rumors told of people from the west having strange accents.
 Well, it surely wasn't a rumor anymore.

 The man patted his shoulder.
 Sharp?
 Friendly?
 He marched on by and soon disappeared into the crowd.

 What a strange man.

 Naruto missed the uncomplicated things.
-If it wasn't for his selfish desires, he'd be dead right now.
+If it weren't for his selfish desires, he'd be dead right now.
 If he were a better man, he would've died when he did.
 He would've accepted it.
 What real reason did he have to live other than Sasuke and revenge?
-He'd be a hypocrite if that was what fueled him now: He had warned Sasuke plenty of times that revenge was a stupid reason to live for.
-Yet it was a reason why he, himself, was alive?
+He'd be a hypocrite if that was what fueled him now; he warned Sasuke plenty of times that revenge was a stupid reason to live for.
+Yet it was a reason why he was alive.
 But Sasuke was his precious person, and he'd sworn to protect him no matter what.
-And if getting revenge was a way to do it, he would.
+If getting revenge was a way to do it, he would.